-The Company recognizes the impact of an uncertain tax position in the financial statements if that position is more likely than not of being sustained by the taxing authority.
-As of June 30, 2014, the Company had no unrecognized uncertain tax positions.
+ASC 740 requires the disclosure of any unrecognized uncertain tax positions and requires the impact of a tax position to be recognized in the financial statements if that position is more likely than not of being sustained by the taxing authority.
+As of March 31, 2014, the Company had no unrecognized uncertain tax positions.